 (a) The Berlin Missionary Society came to South Africa in 1834 to start its work in the Cape and then in Natal at New Germany.
 Besides this one congregation, others were later founded in Cato Ridge, Pietermaritzburg and Bergville.
 In Transvaal descendants of the Berlin Mission and immigrants from Germany were mainly responsible for the establishment of German speaking congregations.
 Ten of eleven congregations were served by Berlin missionaries, who were mainly engaged in missionary work amongst the African inhabitants, only Johannesburg had its own pastor.

 (b) With the arrival of the Hermannsburg missionaries and missionary lay helpers, ‘colonists’ in 1854, the mission station of Hermannsburg came into existence.
-After seven years 62 inhabitants from German background lived there and a German school was established in 1864.
+After seven years 62 inhabitants from German background lived there and a German school was established in 1856.
 More congregations came into existence, usually in connection with the ongoing missionary expansion.
 In Northern Natal new congregations were established mainly because the ‘colonists’ withdrew from the mission and became independent farmers in 1865.
-In Transvaal Hermannsburg missionaries and their descendants established a German School in 1876.

 Until the formation of a synod in 1911 twelve German congregations were established and were dependent on the mission society for their spiritual care.
 German congregations were established as part of the mission work in South Africa.
 At first they were spiritually dependent upon the missions and were cared for by a missionary.
 Congregations became more independent, also by building their own church, parsonage and school and supporting their pastor with own funds and taking the initiative in church life.
 Congregations were loosely knit together by their confession, the constitution of their respective mission society and a common background.
 Church and Culture was seen as an integral part and gave these congregations a feeling of security and identity in a foreign country.
 Close ties were kept with the missions and neighbouring black congregations.